phurwicz/hover/README.md

 ## :sparkles: Features

+> ### It's fast because it labels in bulk.

--   :telescope: A 2D-embedded view of your dataset for labeling, equipped with
+:telescope: A 2D-embedded view of your dataset for labeling, equipped with
 -   **Tooltip** for each point and **table view** for groups of points.
 -   **Search** widgets for ad-hoc highlight of data matching search criteria.
 -   **Toggle** buttons that clearly distinguish data subsets ("raw"/"train"/"dev"/"test").

+> ### It's accurate because you can filter and extend.

--   :microscope: Supplementary views to provide further labeling precision, such as
+:microscope: Supplementary views to provide further labeling precision, such as
 -   Advanced search view which can **filter points by search criteria** and provides stronger highlight.
 -   Active learning view which puts a model in the loop and can **filter by confidence score**.
 -   Function-based view which can leverage **custom functions for labeling and filtering**.

+> ### It's fun because the process never gets old.

+-   Explore the map to find out which "zones" are easy and which ones are tricky.
+-   Join the conquest of your data by coloring all of those zones through wisdom!

 Check out [@phurwicz/hover-binder](https://github.com/phurwicz/hover-binder) for a list of demo apps.